UCKarl/UCKarl.github.io/interests/music/andorian_dragon.md

 So I swam through the waters of the Elysian sea
-When I couldn't swim any further, the Dragon came to me Friend, take heart, and the Angels shall appear They'll lift your spirits, and drove away your fear
+When I couldn't swim any further, the Dragon came to me Friend, take heart, and the Angels shall appear They'll lift your spirits, and drove away that fear

 Pre-C
-Not giving up (am), I'm not giving in (FM)
+Not giving up (am, E), I'm not giving in (FM)
 I'm fighting until the day (CM), Till I can find a way (GM)

 C
+And I traveled the world (CM, G) just to catch a glimpse (FM, G) of what it's like (CM, G) to remember that bliss (GM, D)

+But I never could find,
+as I've lost my damn mind
+a momen that felt right
+when you were in my life

+V3
+Weary traveler, said the dragon, I'll be your friend For as long as you need, and maybe that's the end
+But please, have some rest